-- CCRI scores are self-reported through ADEConnect by July 31, 2024 - Schools that are not eligible for CCRI points must still complete the Self-Report data application and indicate that they are ineligible for points.
-This ensures that the Indicator is removed from the school's final letter grade score, rather than receiving 0 points for the Indicator. - Students that are concurrently enrolled at multiple schools should be reported in the CCRI data for the student's diploma-issuing school. - If monitored, the school should be able to provide documentation to verify each student's CCRI points. - Schools can download the student level spreadsheet from ADEConnect to assist with the calculations. - Schools should look over each student's entire high school experience to determine how each student performed on the metrics outlined below. - There are key differences between the CCRI business rules for Traditional 9-12 schools and Alternative 9-12 schools.
-The table below summarizes the key differences
+- You can view an in-depth training on completing the CCRI here or view the training slides here. - CCRI scores are self-reported through ADEConnect by July 31, << fy>> - Schools that are not eligible for CCRI points must still complete the Self-Report data application and indicate that they are ineligible for points.
+This ensures that the Indicator is removed from the school's final letter grade score, rather than receiving 0 points for the Indicator. - Students that are concurrently enrolled at multiple schools should be reported in the CCRI data for the student's diploma-issuing school. - If monitored, the school should be able to provide documentation to verify each student's CCRI points.